The

 15th-level Spellbreaker Conclave feature

 Your training allows you to strike spells from the weave.
-You can cast absorb elements at will as if you cast it at 1st-level.
+You can cast the absorb elements spell at will, at 1st-level.

 After you cast absorb elements, if your next melee weapon attack is against the creature whose spell you absorbed, you treat the absorb elements damage as its maximum amount.